Macrometacorp/docs/docs/cep/tutorials/summarizing-data.md

 3. To output the maximum production detected every 10 production runs, define an output stream as follows.

     ```sql
-	CREATE STREAM DetectedMaximumProductionStream WITH (type='log', prefix='Maximum production in last 10 runs') (name string, maximumValue long);
+    CREATE SINK DetectedMaximumProductionStream WITH (type='logger', prefix='Maximum production in last 10 runs') (name string, maximumValue long);
     ```

     :::note
         A sink annotation is connected to the output stream to log the output events.
+You can view the logged events by simply clicking on the `Log Viewer` button on the stream worker editor tab.
 For more information about adding sinks to publish events, see the [Publishing Data](publishing-data.md).
     :::

 4. To define the subset of events to be considered based on the number of events, add the `from` clause with a `lengthBatch` window as follows.

     ```sql
-    from ProductionStream#window.lengthBatch(10)
+    from ProductionStream window lengthBatch(10)
     ```

-    `window.lengthBatch` indicates that the window added is a length window that considers events in batches when determin ing subsets.
+    `window lengthBatch` indicates that the window added is a length window that considers events in batches when determin ing subsets.
 The number of events in each batch is `10`.
 For details about other window types supported, see [Plugins - Unique](../reference/extensions/execution/unique.md).

 5. To derive the values for the `DetectedMaximumProductionStream` output stream, add the `select` statement as follows.